mathisbot/movie-matrix/README.md

 # MovieMatrix

-A Netflix-like web app (except you can't actually watch movies) built in Rust and Next.js that helps you choosing a movie you like.
+A movie recommendation web application built with Rust and Next.js that helps you choose the next movie you're going to watch.

 [![Contributors][contributors-shield]][contributors-url]
 [![Stargazers][stars-shield]][stars-url]